Your secret weapon against overwhelm & being ignored

 Now, before you start doubting your abilities (like I did), or whether anyone will be interested in what you offer (like I did), or, more to the point, whether anyone would be willing to part with hard earned cash for it (like I did), let’s get real about something.

-We love to create.
+We all love to create.

+You hate that.
+You’d prefer not having to do them.
 So you procrastinate (like I did).

 You’ll do it tomorrow.
 Next week.
 You’ll start when you have enough articles to add some variety to your social media posts.
 When generating revenue becomes more pressing.
 Or when even the crickets have gone deafeningly silent.